Ishhyoboytarun/Go-Postgres/README.md

-# Go-Postgres: Small Stock Market Backend with CRUD APIs
+# Go-Postgres: Small Stock Market

 Go-Postgres is a small yet powerful stock market backend written in Golang.
 It provides a set of CRUD APIs to manage stock data efficiently.
 This project includes models, handlers, and operations on PostgreSQL for seamless data management.